 Honoraria are payments for very short duration of service that are typically are used to compensate an individual for service as a panel member or presenter at a conference.
 Honoraria are processed by the principle investigator, who issues a letter to the individual offering to compensate them in return for their participation in an activity.
 The individual to receive the honorarium must complete relevant tax forms and sign the letter accepting the offer.
 The W-9 tax form is used for U.S. citizens.
 Other tax forms are used for non-U.S. citizens.
 Payments to non-U.S. citizens must be cleared through the Tax Accounting Department.
 To process payment, the PI must submit an “Expense Authorization” to the Accounts Payable Office accompanied by relevant tax forms, the letter of offer and the individual’s signed acceptance.

-The Office of Regulatory Affairs (ORA) has established eRIC (Electronic Research and Information Compliance) System for submission and approval of clinical trial protocols.
-Contact email@example.com additional details.
+The Office of Regulatory Affairs (ORA) has established the Georgetown-MedStar IRB System (replacing the previous eRIC system) for submission and approval of clinical trial protocols.
+Contact the Institutional Review Board (IRB) for additional details.

-All clinical trials either supported by federal funds or subject to FDA regulation must be registered in the National Library of Medicine’s central Protocol Registration System, known as ClinicalTrials.gov.
+All clinical trials either supported by federal funds or subject to FDA regulation must be registered in the National Library of Medicine’s central Protocol Registration System, ClinicalTrials.gov.
 The entity responsible for registering the clinical trial, the “Responsible Party,” is either (1) the sponsor of the clinical trial, or (2) the PI, if so designated by a sponsor, grantee, contractor or awardee.
 Georgetown University has established a central ClinicalTrials.gov registration and certification process.
-Please contact the Georgetown University Protocol Registration System (PRS) Administrator, Patricia Mazar by email to register a trial.
+Please email Patricia Mazar, the Georgetown University Protocol Registration System (PRS) Administrator, to register a trial.
 Once registration is completed, a signed certificate will be sent to the PI and to the Office of Sponsored Research by the PRS administrator.